-I was impressed by this message and the personalized offer.
+I was impressed by this personalized offer.

 The best way to reactivate customers is to remind them what you’ve been through, their purchase history, the feedback on your products, their results, etc.

-Calling recipients by name in subject lines works good, indeed.
+Addressing recipients by name in subject lines works good, indeed.
 But you can also hyper-personalize them, where you indicate that this email was created for this certain person.

 Sharing some statistics in subject line proves that the email is hyper-personalized and contains some personal data.

-Tool to do with: your ESP.
+Tools to do it with: your ESP.

 We normally receive such notifications from Facebook, Twitter, and LinkedIn.

 Sending your customers a compilation of sights to see in your town, when knowing they will arrive there on a particular date — is personalization.
 While sending them weather report when your satellite has spotted them in a new town, is hyper-personalization.